 A rapid urine test is the quickest way to test urine.
 This involves dipping a test strip with small square colored fields on it into the urine sample for a few seconds.
 After that you have to wait a little for the result to appear.
 Depending on the concentration of the particular substance you are testing for, the fields on the test strip change color.
 Then the resulting colors of the fields are compared with a color table.
 The color table can be found on the urine test package.
 It shows which colors indicate normal and abnormal values.

-Rapid urine tests are usually done as part of routine examinations – for example at a family doctor’s office, during antenatal visits, when being admitted to the hospital, or before surgery.
-They are also used in people who have acute symptoms like lower abdominal pain, stomach ache or back pain, frequent painful urination, or blood in their urine.
-Some people who have diabetes use this test to check their sugar levels.
+Rapid urine tests are usually done as part of routine examinations – for example, at a family doctor’s office, during routine appointments in pregnancy, when being admitted to a hospital, or before surgery.
+They are also used in people who have acute symptoms like lower abdominal pain, belly ache or back pain, frequent painful urination, or blood in their urine.
+Some people who have diabetes use this kind of test to check their sugar levels.

 Rapid urine tests can be done at doctor’s offices, in hospital, or at home.
 The test strips are available without a prescription at the pharmacy or on the internet.
 But they are not intended for self-diagnosis purposes, and should be used in consultation with a doctor.